chenzizhao/biocas-challenge-22/README.md

 ## Acknowledegment

 This repository is generated from the [PyTorch Template Project](https://github.com/victoresque/pytorch-template) by [Victor Huang](https://github.com/victoresque).
-Below is the original `README.md`, just for your for reference.
+Below is the original `README.md`, just for your reference.

 # PyTorch Template Project